close

 open quotation mark..the environment cannot be viewed as merely a permissive or triggering factor in development; rather, it is a critical feature of developmental biology.

-In 'higher' animals, such as humans, ontogeny can be understood as being made up of three, broad chronological phases: conception to puberty; puberty to maturity; and maturity to death.
-During the first phase, the senses and the elementary skills of their application are acquired by developing awareness through practice and relationships.
+In 'higher' animals, such as humans, ONTOGENY can be understood as being made up of three, broad chronological phases: conception to puberty; puberty to maturity; and maturity to death.
+During the first phase, by developing awareness through practice and relationships, the senses and the elementary skills of their application are acquired.
 Later developments then build recursively on these early acquisitions.

 open quotation mark..what offspring inherit from parents is not simply genes, but a structured developmental system.
 This developmental system provides sources of both stability and variability, and the structure and interactions among components of an organism's developmental system are as causally informative to the development and transmission of phenotypic traits as are the strands of DNA contained within this system.

-The sense we associate with the most is perhaps that of sight —feeling that we look out through our eyes— yet nature only delivers its functional, cellular infrastructure, sight itself is constructed through nurture, from the experience of shade and colour, delivered through the environmental feedback mechanisms of early ontogenetic learning, a form of learning rooted deep in the early evolution of multicellular beings from the time that land plants first emerged.
+The sense we associate our-self with the most is perhaps that of sight — feeling it is we, looking out through our eyes — yet only the functional cellular infrastructure of sight is delivered by nature.
+Sight itself is constructed by nurture, by the EXPERIENCE of shade and colour generated through the environmental feedback mechanisms of our early ontogenetic learning — a form of learning rooted deep in the early evolution of multicellular BEINGS from the time that land plants first emerged.

 Lickliter and Honeycutt, in Developmental Dynamics: Toward a Biologically Plausible Evolutionary Psychology, 2003, p.826, Psychological Bulletin, American Psychological Association, Vol. 129, No. 6, pp.819-835.